 'Great, will you be able to get it by tomorrow?'

 'No?
 Okay then, how about the day after?'

 Sirius smiled as Ginger purred.
-'Now that's a good boy,' he said as he stroked the spot behind Ginger's ear.
+'Now that's a good boy,' he said as he stroked the spot behind Ginger's ear he knew the feline loved scratching.
 'Here, have some more deer.'

 Stopping outside the portrait he observed the portrait of a short squat knight dozing against the belly of a snoring fat pony as his ears pricked forward, hoping to discern any noise from the common room within.

 Taking a deep breath, he shifted back and, hoping for the best, extricated the scrap of parchment with the written passwords.